xenolinguist/numcrypt/README.md

 Variety hour of accelerated number theory algorithms related to cryptology.

 ## Apocrypha

+Advanced Physical Device Conjecture:

+Feynman (Specifiable) Mind Mapping Machine.

+There are (remote but uncentralizably undisentangleable) read signals and write signals teleportable backwards as an interface around the space-time indexes of a (course grid within an) open ball around a (identifiably detectable) physics Kolmogorov Complexity system.
+This machine shoots enough photons (nay time reversing scorpion tachyons) etc. at the electromagnetic field around (say a human) to measure their resonance reliability signature to formulate dynamic system theories in order to predict their emergent (slowly specifying) biologically originating latency behavior to "yoink" intellectual property.
+This is called a Yoneda’s Lemma harvesting of an individual’s Kantian categorizations.

 "Cryptkeepers raze weak algo systems undead."

 ~ George A. Romero